-The United States spends about $3 trillion on health care annually, nearly $10,000 per capita — accounting for about 18 percent of gross domestic product.
+The United States spends about $3 trillion on health care annually, nearly $10,000 per capita — accounting for about 18 percent of the gross domestic product.
 Medical technology is costly, but it is not the only reason medicine is expensive.
-A variety of factors are to blame for what makes health care expensive in this country and abroad.
+A variety of factors are to blame for what makes health care expenses in this country and abroad.

 Role of Technology in health care spending.
 Technology is a significant driver of high health care expenditures, accounting for more than half of spending.
-Not only is providing medical care expensive, new treatments are developed every year.
+Not only is providing medical care expenses, new treatments are developed every year.
 Many treatments common today were not available 40 years ago.

 Moreover, every breakthrough therapy extends life — but at a cost well beyond the cost of the episode of care.
 Someone who does not die of a heart attack in their 50s because they have heart surgery may require periodic checkups and costly medications for the rest of their lives.
 Indeed, the patient who survives a heart attack in his or her 50s may need cardiac medications throughout their lives, a hip replacement in their 70s and later be diagnosed with cancer in the 80s.
-The societal (and individual) benefit of living longer is obvious, albeit costly.
+The societal (and individual) benefit from living longer is obvious, albeit costly.

-Some new technology do replace more costly older technologies.
+Some new technology does replace more costly older technologies.
 For instance, drugs often substitute for more costly hospital care.
 Joint replacements may allow individuals to live independently longer, requiring less nursing home care.
 Once a drug’s patent expires, a low-cost generic is usually available within a couple years.
 By contrast, information technology has boosted productivity in many industries making them more efficient, it doesn’t have quite the same spillover effects in health care.
-Although health care systems use information technology, it has hardly changed the way patients are treated.
+Although healthcare systems use information technology, it has hardly changed the way patients are treated.
 Patients often encounter the health care system the same way their grandparents did 50 years ago.
-Telemedicine — speaking to a doctor by phone or remotely using information technology — is often a last resort rather than the first resort.
+Telemedicine — speaking to a doctor by phone or remotely using information technology — is often the last resort rather than the first resort.

 The Cost of Many Therapies Never Fall.
 Therapies that have been in use for decades are often still quite expensive.
-Of course generic drugs are cheaper than brand.
+Of course, generic drugs are cheaper than brand.
 But hip replacement implant designs that have been around for decades are not comparatively cheaper than when first introduced.

 In typical consumer markets, the quality of technology gets progressively better while the (real) inflation-adjusted prices often fall as older technology is supplanted by newer technology.
 This is especially true of consumer electronics but also of true of automobiles, appliances and other types of consumer goods.